Ericsson/ecchronos/CONTRIBUTING.md

 ### Code Style

-Codestyle TBD.
+This project uses the cassandra code style which is based on Sun’s Java coding conventions.
+Formatting rules for eclipse can be found [here](https://github.com/Ericsson/ecchronos/blob/ecchronos-1.0/code_style.xml).

-It is appreciated if provided patches are contained and do not modify code outside of the scope of the patch.
+Provided patches should be contained and should not modify code outside of the scope of the patch.
-This will also make it quicker to perform reviews and merging the pull requests.
+This will make it quicker to perform reviews and merging the pull requests.

 ### Builds